Last Updated: August 21, 2023

 Our Sites may use both session cookies (which expire once you close your web browser) and persistent cookies (which stay on your computer or mobile device until you delete them).

-In addition to cookies, our Sites may use other technologies, such as Flash technology and pixel tags to collect information automatically.
+In addition to cookies, our Sites may use other technologies, such as pixel tags to collect information automatically.

 Browser Web Storage